-The District Planning staff works to improve pedestrian safety, access, and mobility by performing planning and design review for projects proposed for the State Highway System.
-Also, The District Planning staff works with Headquarters staff on tasks associated with the Complete Streets Implementation Action Plan.
-It meaningfully involves stakeholders in these activities so that better outcomes are achieved.
+The District Planning staff works to improve pedestrian safety, access, and mobility by performing planning and design reviews for projects proposed for the State highway system.
+Additionally, the District Planning staff collaborates with Headquarters staff on tasks associated with the Complete Streets Implementation Action Plan, meaningfully involving stakeholders in these activities to achieve better outcomes.